-- Provide evidence of good physical and mental health as determined by a medical exam prior to enrollment. - Undergo a background check and pass a drug screen prior to program start. - Pass the ATI TEAS Admission Assessment with a combined score of 53%.
+- Provide evidence of good physical and mental health as determined by a medical exam prior to enrollment. - Must interview with the Dean of Nursing or designee. - Undergo a background check and pass a drug screen prior to program start. - Pass the ATI TEAS Admission Assessment with a combined score of 53%.
 There is a fee to test, paid directly to ATIA second attempt is allowed seven days following the first attempt.
 A third attempt is allowed 30 days following the second attempt.
 After failing the third attempt, the waiting period is six months.
 At this point in time, a candidate may start the above process over again. - Submit two letters of recommendation from former employers or professors. - Carrington College will evaluate prior CNA education for transfer credit eligibility.
 Please contact the campus Dean of Nursing with any questions. - Submit proof of a current American Heart Association CPR card (Healthcare Provider 2-year card). - Transfer coursework must have been completed within the previous five years. - Prior to starting classes, proof of the following immunizations must be provided by students: